While the package of help for business will evolve over time, the key elements of the current proposals are summarised below:

 Coronavirus Job Retention Scheme

 Employers who find it necessary to lay employees off temporarily on furlough can apply to HMRC for a grant to help retain those staff.
 The grant will cover up to 80% of the employee’ usual monthly wage costs up to a maximum of £2,500 per employee per calendar month, plus the associated employer’s NIC and minimum automatic enrolment employer pension contributions on that wage.
-This help is available to any business or organisation who had a PAYE scheme established before 28 February 2020 and needs to furlough employees who were engaged and included in an RTI submission on or before that date.
+This help is available to any business or organisation who had a PAYE scheme established before 19 March 2020 and needs to furlough employees who were engaged and included in an RTI submission on or before that date.
 The government have announced that this scheme is now available until end of October and will allow part time working from 1 August from which point the government’s contribution will decrease and employers will be asked to pay a percentage of the salaries of their furloughed staff.
 Exact details of how the new rules will work from 1 August have not yet been released.

 It is important to note that the grant is only payable in respect of furloughed employees.
 Those who continue to provide services or generate income are not currently covered (although part time working will be permitted from August).
 Employee PAYE and NIC is still payable as usual whilst employer NIC and minimum automatic enrolment pension contributions will be covered by the grant.
-The specially designed HMRC portal to use to make a claim is expected to be available to employers by the end of April.
+The specially designed HMRC portal to use to make their claims is now live.
 Businesses are to treat any claim as business income subject to Corporation/Income tax and wages paid out to furloughed workers are also treated as a business expense.
 Records need to be retained for five years.
 Read our FAQs on the scheme.

 Back to top

 Potential tax issues arising from international travel restrictions